--p password password used to log in to the host using s valid with the -t option, not with the -d -d Suppresses all mes sages to stdout, including prompts. -S time Specifies the start time for the time period for which data is collected.
+-p password Specifies the user password used to log in to the host using SSH.
+This option is valid with the $-t$ option, not with the $-d$ or $-T$ options. -q Suppresses all mes ssages to stdout, including prompts. -S time Specifies the start time for the time period for which data is collected.
 Used with the -E time option for the end time, defines the period of time for which log messages are collected by snapshot.
 If no end time is specified, the target time period ends at the time the snapshot command is launched.
-Refer also to the description of the -E option. time Interpreted using strptime(3), using one of the following two formats: %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -Т value for user@hose setarchiving(8) s snapshot in SSH target mode using the tedirectory previously set using.
-Can be used with the -D option to native value for directory. -t user@host:directory Sets the network host and remote directory for data destination.
+Refer also to the description of the -E option. time Interpreted using strptime(3), using one of the following two formats: %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -T Specifies executing snapshot in SSH target mode using the value for user@host:directory previously set using setarchiving(8).
+Can be used with the -D option to substitute an alternative value for directory . nust create the target directory on the shot does not create the target directory. -t user@host:directory Sets the network host and remote directory for data destination.
 The host field specifies the host name or IP address of the network host.
 The user field specifies the user name for the ssh login to the archive host.
 The directory field specifies the archive directory on the archive host where the output file should be stored.
-The directory field must not begin with a hyphen (-) or a tilde (~). -v output.
-Displays all actions and commands ed.
-If this option is specified with the -q ion is ignored. commands that are ot have the required privileges to run all the executed by the snapshot configuration you will see error messages indicating these permitted. -y Automatically ans wers y (yes) to all prompts.
-Modes of Operation n
+The directory field must not begin with a hyphen (-) or a tilde (~). nust create the target directory on the shot does not create the target directory. -V Specifies verbose output.
+Displays all actions and command as they are executed.
+If this option is specified with the $-q$ option, the $-v$ option is ignored. commands that ar ot have the required privileges to run all the e executed by the snapshot configuration you will see error messages indicating these permitted. -y Automatically ans wers y (yes) to all prompts.